-29. The policy has envisioned the Investment Board, Ministry of Industry, Foreign Investment Promotion Board, Department of Industry, and One Stop Service Center as the institutions involved in implementing foreign investment policy and rules in Nepal.
+29. The policy has envisioned the Investment Board, Ministry of Industry, Foreign Investment Promotion Board, Department of Industry, and One Stop Service Center as the institutions involved in implementing foreign investment policy and rules in Types of Foreign Investors

+Nepal.

-- 30. The policy categorized the investors as
+30. The policy categorized the investors as

 - a) foreign institutional investors

 - b) foreign individual investors and

 - c) Non-Resident Nepalese (NRN).
 There are provisions to facilitate FDI

-Chart 2.1 Types of Foreign Investors
+Types of Foreign Investors